PlanetaryRobotics/ergodic-search/README.md

 | ```epsilon``` | float | 0.005 | Threshold for loss metric (optimization stops if loss is lower than this) |
 | ```num_freqs``` | int | 0 | Number of frequencies to use.
 If 0, expects frequencies to be provided in ```fourier_freqs``` |

+The ```learn_rate``` parameter can take up to three arguments to specify learning rate schedulers as desired.
+With one argument, the same learning rate is used throughout optimization.
+With two arguments, an exponential decay learning rate scheduler is used to decay the learning rate over time.
+In this instance, the first argument is the initial learning rate and the second is the decay rate.
+With three arguments, a linear learning rate scheduler is used, with the first argument being the initial learning rate, the second the final learning rate, and the third the number of iterations over which to apply the linear rate decay.

+For the static example discussed [below](#examples), a single learning rate provides the best performance.

 **Loss Weights**